sivabalaji1986/entity-sense/README.md

 ALTER SCHEMA entitysenseschema OWNER TO entityadmin;

 -- Allow user to use and create in schema
-GRANT USAGE, CREATE ON SCHEMA entitysenseschema TO entityadmin;
+GRANT USAGE, SELECT, INSERT, UPDATE, DELETE ON entitysenseschema TO entityadmin;

 -- =============================
 -- Watchlist Entities Table